 Crouch End is very easy to navigate.
-Right in the centre, you’ll find the famous Clock Tower and Hornsey Town Hall.
-Here’s where we hold lots of events over the Festival weekends, and the Christmas market too, with the green just in front of the Town Hall as the focus for craft and food fairs, an open-air cinema and the Big Stage.
-We’ve got choirs and plays happening on the stage over both the weekends.
+Right in the centre, you’ll find the famous Clock Tower.
+The main focus of the festival is Hornsey Town Hall where we hold lots of events.
+The Green, just in front, is where we hold craft and food fairs, an open-air cinema and the Big Stage.
+Choirs, school productions and bands perform here over both the weekends.

 Crouch End Festival doesn’t just happen in the main square though.
-There are plenty of small, independent coffee shops, bars, restaurants and shops which host music, kids’ theatre, yoga… you name it.
-Watch out for another Festival favourite too – Poets in a Phone Box.
-Oh and… back by popular demand… Red Herring, the festival’s compulsive game, which will have you tearing around Crouch End looking in all the shops for something that doesn’t look quite right…
+Check out the small, independent coffee shops, bars, restaurants and shops which host music, kids’ theatre, yoga, poetry readings… you name it.
+Oh and… back by popular demand is Red Herring, the festival’s compulsive Treasure Hunt game, which will have you tearing around Crouch End looking in all the shop windows for something that doesn’t look quite right…

 Train & Bus:

 Archway: 41 bus.

 Turnpike Lane: 41 bus.

 Hornsey Station (2 stops from Finsbury Park or swop from Victoria Line): 41 bus.

 There’s a Day by Day section on the site.
 You can search by type of event, venue and by day and time.